solesby/appshots/README.md

     /path/to/generate_store_images [all|device] [preview|debug]

 This will process each entry in `appshots.txt` and generate an output file in the current directory.
 The script takes two optional command line parameters.

 The first parameter tells the script which files to overwrite. *By default it will not clobber any existing generated images.* The script will always generate images that don't exist.

-You can specify any single device name, e.g. `iPhone6`, or you can specify `all` to regenerate all devices in the config file.
+`device` -- specify any single device name, e.g. `iPhone6`, to regenerate the 5 screenshots just for that device

+`all` -- use this to regenerate all devices listed in the config file

-The second parameter are two options helpful in designing and debugging you config.
+The second parameter are two options helpful in designing and debugging your config.

 `preview` -- this will open up the `Preview` app and show you all the generated images.
 It will only open the device (or all) specified in the first parameter.

 `debug` -- this will override the blurb background colors with semi-transparent red, green, or blue.
-This helps you see your text easier regions without changing your colors in the config.
+This helps you see your text regions easier without changing your colors in the config.

 The first time you run `generate_store_images` it will output an HTML file that lets you view original and generated screenshots.
 You can view an example here: [Paribus App Store images](http://www.paribuscalc.com/store/).